/* Reviews Back Button*/

 Invest in your Brand/Author Platform

-Honestly, nothing you do will work if your website is a mess, your book covers don’t match the market they are serving, or your messages to readers and social media postings are all over the place.
+Honestly, nothing you do will work if your website is a mess, your book covers don’t align with the market they are serving, or your messages to readers and social media postings are all over the place.

 It’s discouraging, not just to your pocketbook, if you’re investing a ton of time in your marketing with very little return.
 Step back and spend some time on your brand.
 Not only is this something that will help move the needle, but all of your book marketing efforts will be easier (no, really) if your brand is cohesive and well thought out.